Borrow My Brain

 If you have ever wanted help sorting through cleaner skincare, better meal structure, cleaner pantry choices, or the sort of practical wellness decisions that can quietly eat a shocking amount of mental bandwidth, that is the kind of thing I have been building.

 It started in the margins.
 It is still being built in the margins.
-But it is useful now, which is the point.
+Some parts are already useful.
+Some are being cleaned up and rebuilt into something better.
+That is the honest version.

-If you want to explore the subscriber library, you can do that here:
+If you want access to the subscriber library and the next phase as it rolls out, you can start here:

 Subscribe here